UK Data Service data catalogue record for:

 Abstract copyright UK Data Service and data collection copyright owner.The English Housing Survey (EHS) is a continuous national survey commissioned by the Department for Communities and Local Government (DCLG) that collects information about people's housing circumstances and the condition and energy efficiency of housing in England.
 The EHS brings together two previous survey series into a single fieldwork operation: the English House Condition Survey (EHCS) (available from the UK Data Archive under GN 33158) and the Survey of English Housing (SEH) (available under GN 33277).
 The EHS covers all housing tenures and provides valuable information and evidence to inform the development and monitoring of the department's housing policies.
 Results from the survey are also used by a wide range of other users including other government departments, local authorities, housing associations, landlords, academics, construction industry professionals, consultants, and the general public.

 The EHS has a complex multi-stage methodology consisting of two main elements; an initial interview survey of around 14,000 households and a follow-up physical inspection.
 Some further elements are also periodically included in or derived from the EHS: for 2008 and 2009, a desk-based market valuation was conducted of a sub-sample of 8,000 dwellings (including vacant ones), but this was not carried out from 2010 onwards.
 A periodic follow-up survey of private landlords and agents (the Private Landlords Survey (PLS)) is conducted using information from the EHS interview survey and from 2012, a Fuel Poverty dataset is also deposited, created by the Department for Energy and Climate Change (DECC) from the EHS database.

-The EHS interview survey sample forms part of the Integrated Household Survey (IHS) (available from the Archive under GN 33420) from April 2008 to April 2011.
-During this period the core questions from the IHS form part of the EHS questionnaire.
+The EHS interview survey sample formed part of the Integrated Household Survey (IHS) (available from the Archive under GN 33420) from April 2008 to April 2011.
+During this period the core questions from the IHS formed part of the EHS questionnaire.